inko-lang/website/source/faq.html.md

 using a lot of memory.

 The use of green threads does require a custom scheduler, which adds extra complexity.
-The creator felt that this trade-off was worth it, because it ultimately makes it much easier and less scary to run many concurrent processes.
+We feel that this trade-off was worth it, because it ultimately makes it much easier and less scary to run many concurrent processes.

 ### Does the virtual machine support finalisation?